yassmine-x/fe-NCNEWS/README.md

 # What is fe-NCNEWS?

 fe-NCNEWS is the frontend code which depends on the backend api created in be-NCNEWS.
+It is essentially designed to be a news website which you can interact with!
+What are the exciting things you can do in fe-NCNEWS you ask?

 ### Features